-Detailed information about the pension plan's fiduciary net position is available in the separately issued RSA Comprehensive Annual Report for the fiscal year ended September 30, 2019.
-The supporting actuarial information is included in the GASB Statement Number 67 Report for the TRS prepared as of September 30, 2019.
-The auditor's report dated August 18, 2020, on the total pension liability, total deferred outflows of resources, total deferred inflows of resources, total pension expense for the sum of all participating entities as of September 30, 2019, along with supporting schedules is also available.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued RSA Annual Comprehensive Financial Report for the fiscal year ended September 30, 2020.
+The supporting actuarial information is included in the GASB Statement Number 67 Report for the TRS prepared as of September 30, 2020.
+The auditor's report dated April 23, 2021, on the Schedule of Employer Allocations and Pension Amounts by Employer and accompanying notes detail by employer and in aggregate information needed to comply with GASB Statement Number 68 as of September 30, 2020, along with supporting schedules is also available.
 The additional financial and actuarial information is available at www.rsa-al.gov.